GhostPack/Rubeus/README.md

 ### monitor

-The **monitor** action will monitor the event log for 4624 logon events and will extract any new TGT tickets for the new logon IDs (LUIDs).
-The `/interval:X` parameter (in seconds, default of 60) specifies how often to check the event log.
-A `/filteruser:USER` can be specified, returning only ticket data for said user.
+The **monitor** action will periodically extract all TGTs every `/monitorinterval:X` seconds (default of 60) and display any newly captured TGTs.
+A `/targetuser:USER` can be specified, returning only ticket data for said user.
 This function is especially useful on servers with unconstrained delegation enabled ;)

-When the `/filteruser:USER` (or if not specified, any user) creates a new 4624 logon event, any extracted TGT KRB-CRED data is output.
+When the `/targetuser:USER` (or if not specified, any user) creates a new 4624 logon event, any extracted TGT KRB-CRED data is output.

+The `/nowrap` flag causes the base64 encoded ticket output to no wrap per line.

 Further, if you wish to save the output to the registry, pass the `/registry` flag and specfiy a path under HKLM to create (e.g., `/registry:SOFTWARE\MONITOR`).
 Then you can remove this entry after you've finished running Rubeus by `Get-Item HKLM:\SOFTWARE\MONITOR\ | Remove-Item -Recurse -Force`.

-    c:\Rubeus>Rubeus.exe monitor /filteruser:dfm.a
+    c:\Rubeus>Rubeus.exe monitor /targetuser:DC$ /interval:10

        ______        _
       (_____ \      | |